-Keeping Children Safe in Education 2020states that "All staff should be prepared to identify children who may benefit from early help.
+Keeping Children Safe in Education 2024 states that "All staff should be prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years".
 Staff should discuss early help requirements with the DSL (or a deputy).
-We follow the South Gloucestershire early help process which includes the use of the Single Assessment Framework early help (SAFeh).
-It may be appropriate for a member of school staff to initiate a SAFeh and take on the role of Lead Professional, or become a member of a Team around the Child/Family (TAC/F) as part of the SAFeh process.
-If this is the case, then the staff member should be supported by the DSL, for example, by being given time to write the SAFeh and attend TAC/F meetings.
-All staff should have an understanding of the SAFeh process and how they can contribute to it as and when appropriate.
+We follow the South Gloucestershire early help process which includes the use of the Early Help Assessment and Plan (EHAP).
+It may be appropriate for a member of school staff to initiate an EHAP and take on the role of Lead Professional or become a member of a Team around the Child/Family (TAC/F) as part of the EHAP process.
+If this is the case, then the staff member should be supported by the DSL, for example, by being given time to write the EHAP and attend TAC/F meetings.
+All staff should have an understanding of the EHAP process and how they can contribute to it as and when appropriate.